w3c/wai-tutorials/source/carousels/structure.html.erb.md

   - H48
 ---

-Provide structural markup for the carousel and its items, and later enhance these structures with styling and scripting.
-This ensures that the content of the carousel has meaning on its own, without styling and scripting, and can be rendered and used in more situations.
+Structural markup ensures that the content of the carousel has meaning on its own, without styling and scripting, and can be rendered and used in more situations.
+For example the carousel could be just a list of articles on mobile.

 ## Carousel framework